Harin329/Haockey/README.md

 ## Analysis

-A data analysis of the 2021-2022 NHL season.
+A data analysis of the 2021-2022 NHL season, predicting powerplay goals for upcoming weeks through ensemble feature selection.
+Emphasis on BorutaPy.
+See analysis/data/prediction.csv for weekly results.
+Project includes validation script for baseline comparison.